Sonography and the regulation of workforce

 Sonographers have previously been taught medical ultrasound at postgraduate level in the United Kingdom (UK).
 Many sonographers have a healthcare background in, for example, diagnostic radiography, nursing or midwifery.
 Developments in direct entry postgraduate and undergraduate ultrasound education have enabled non-healthcare professionals to enter the sonographer workforce.
 This includes the approval of an integrated BSc (Hons) apprenticeship in sonography by the Institute for Apprenticeships and Technical Education.

 Most ultrasound programmes in the UK are accredited by the Consortium for the Accreditation of Sonographic Education (CASE).
 A programme typically lasts between 12 and 24 months, and leads to a postgraduate certificate (PgC), diploma (PgD) or MSc.
 Programmes leading to a BSc (Hons) award typically take three years.
-There are approximately 18 Higher Education Institutions offering CASE accredited ultrasound programmes in the UK and Ireland.
+There are approximately 18 Higher Education Institutions offering CASE accredited ultrasound programmes in the UK.

 Many sonographers working in the UK are educated and trained overseas.
 There is no comparative list of ultrasound qualifications from around the world available and clinical practice and education in other countries may vary from that in the UK.
 Employers must make their own assessment of competency.